 After completing the FdA you will have the opportunity, subject to satisfactory performance, to continue with your studies and finish with a BA degree.

 EU students commencing their course in the 2021-22 academic year will be liable for the International fee.
 This course is not suitable if you need a Student Visa to study in the UK.

 At Essex you will gain the knowledge and industry connections to launch your career in hospitality management.
 You will develop your hospitality skills and business management understanding to open up a world of opportunities in this growing industry.
 You will study topics including:

 The Edge Hotel School experience is unlike any other student experience.
-Based on the University of Essex Colchester campus, you will have the best of both worlds.
-Not only will you graduate from a leading university* - you will develop your industry knowledge and professional skills by working within Wivenhoe House, a real-life 4* hotel, alongside your studies.
+Not only will you graduate from a well-renowned university - you will develop your industry knowledge and professional skills by gaining valuable experience in a fully commercial 4* hotel alongside your studies.

 Our staff includes lecturers with both professional as well as academic backgrounds to ensure you are taught by people with industry-relevant experience themselves.
-Among our academic staff are authors of several books, as well as a former hotel general manager, an organiser of the BRIT Awards and London Fashion Week and a cruise ship food and beverage manager.
+Among our academic staff are published authors including a former hotel General Manager, a Food and Beverage Manager for award-winning cruise lines, an organiser of the BRIT Awards and London Fashion Week and a Dr. (PhD) with international research experience.